 Days 2-4: Field days right at the doorstep of Purcell Mountain Lodge.
 Evening sessions in the comforts of the lodge will cover additional advanced theory.

 There are countless options for ski touring and skill development on our field days.
-We will use the area to get the best value for leaning avalanche skills and finding the best skiing and riding.
+We will use the area to get the best value for learning avalanche skills and finding the best skiing and riding.
 You will be a part of the trip planning and decision-making process.
-Your participation in route selection as well as the danger assessments for the day as this is a critical part of your avalanche education.
+Your participation in route selection as well as the danger assessments for the day is a critical part of your avalanche education.

 Topics for the days include: